m2osw/snaplogger/README.md

           ... (${basename}:${line})

 If no format is defined for an appender then this format is used.
-The "..." is just to show the continues on the next line.
+The "..." is just to show it continues on the following line.

 ## Diagnostic Features